These condensed milk chocolate chip cookies are a fun simple twist on traditional chocolate chip cookies.

 Why You Will Love This Recipe

-- Like most chocolate chip cookies these cookies freeze really well.
+- Like most chocolate chip cookies these cookies freeze well.
 Mix up a batch and freeze them so that you can enjoy a freshly baked cookie or two anytime.

 - Because there are no eggs, this recipe can easily be halved if you don't need a big batch of cookies.

-If you don't have a digital scale, spoon the flour into the measuring cup and level it with the back of a cutter knife.
+Tip: If you don't have a digital scale, spoon the flour into the measuring cup and level it with the back of a butter knife.
 Try not to compress the flour into the measuring cup.
 Too much flour creates dense cookies.

 Butter: Room temperature butter is easier to cream together with the sugar.
 I use unsalted butter.
 If you only have salted butter you will need to omit the salt in the recipe.
 There is about ¼ teaspoon of salt per stick of salted butter.